Ronanlfy/image_classification_web/README.md

 3. quantize to int models are tricky when prepare representative dataset

 4. download imagenets and run with such big dataset

+### Future Step ###

+1. More advanced and better tuning during the pruning, which could preserve or even improve model performances

+2. A better structure in the frontend

+3. Try with Tensorflow-model-server

+### To Be Notice ###

+if want to run `/src/tools/quantize_model.py` or `/src/tools/pruning.py`

+1. replace `/src/tools/schema_py_generated.py` under your python virtualenv `site-packages/tensorflow/lite/python`

+2. download imagenet 2012 dataset manually from [imagenet](http://www.image-net.org/challenges/LSVRC/2012/downloads) and place under `~/tensorflow_datasets/downloads/manual/`